Samsung Galaxy Camera Review

 ISO 3200 4 x 6s have too much obvious noise and softness to be called good.

-The Samsung GC100 with its Android functionality goes toe to toe with cameras like the Nikon S800c, with the same 16-megapixel resolution.
+The Samsung Galaxy Camera with its Android functionality goes toe to toe with cameras like the Nikon S800c, with the same 16-megapixel resolution.
 In the print quality department it holds its own against the S800c for the most part, coming in at the same size ratings, until it falls off at ISO 3200.

 Samsung Galaxy Camera Performance